 Streams of overloaded cars, pickups, and vans with U.S. license plates crossing into Mexico for the holidays.

-Most are filled with Hispanic familias from Arizona and other states on their way to visit relatives south of the border for a few weeks before heading back to the U.S. But this year the holiday travelers are being joined by scores of families such as Jorge and Liliano Franco, who are driving to Mexico, not to visit, but to stay permanently.
+Most are filled with Hispanic familias from Arizona and other states on their way to visit relatives south of the border for a few weeks before heading back to the U.S.

-Congress's failure to pass comprehensive amnesty, immigration crackdowns, and Arizona's new employer sanctions law and a sluggish economy have combined to create a climate.
+Congress's failure to pass comprehensive amnesty, immigration crackdowns, and Arizona's new employer sanctions law and a sluggish economy have combined to create a climate families such as the Francos no longer find hospitable.

 The number returning to Mexico, difficult to calculate, but there is no question that many families are leaving, according to Mexican government officials, local community leaders, and immigrants themselves.

-Jorge said minutes after driving into a Mexican immigration and customs checkpoint.
+Jorge said minutes after driving into a Mexican immigration and customs checkpoint, the situation in Arizona has become very tough.

-Well, isn't this isn't this amazing?
+Well, isn't this amazing?

 So the crackdown has illegal immigrants leaving Arizona.

-Looky what happens when the laws are enforced.
+Look at what happens when the laws are enforced.

 Why, who would have thought it?